fenixsecurelabs/core-nexus/README.md

 Execute the `deploy-olympiad.sh` script

 `docker exec Underground-Nexus sh deploy-olympiad.sh`

+If you need to troubleshoot or access the running container.
+Do this below.

+`docker exec -it Underground-Nexus /bin/sh`

+**Details**

 I am using Sigstore Cosign to generate key-pair and sign my docker images with the generated Cosign private key.